 Solving SMM’s problem was critical to me since this was my first position as a physicist in the commercial world after ten years in the academic world.
 It was also critical to me since I was primarily responsible for the mathematical models at the heart of SMM’s problem.
 How did I find myself, under pressure, in that mission control center on that day?
 About three years earlier, I was a newly minted PhD in mathematical physics.
-I had been in college since 1968, except for a brief two year interlude when I was drafted from graduate school into the US Army and spent a year as a medic, medical lab technician and preventive medicine specialist (in that order) in Vietnam (someone mistook “physicist” for a “physician”).
+I had been in college since 1968, except for a brief two-year interlude when the US drafted me from graduate school into the US Army.
+I spent a year as a medic, medical lab technician and preventive medicine specialist (in that order) in Vietnam (someone mistook “physicist” for a “physician”).

 What if you were like SMM?

 To better understand SMM’s problem let’s first step into a similar experience.
 Imagine you are launched into space wearing just a spacesuit (well maybe you also have some clothes on underneath).
-You are in a stable orbit, meaning you are not going to fall to the ground anytime soon.
+You are in a stable orbit, meaning you will not fall to the ground soon.
 However, all is not well.
-You are tumbling through the orbit, feet, arms and head pointing in all sorts of directions.
+You are tumbling through the orbit, feet, arms and head pointing in many directions.
 You have built-in sensors in your face plate.
-The sensors feed information into a computer in your backpack to help you orient yourself and navigate.
-The sensors are supposed to use the earth magnetic field and the sun’s position to help you get your bearings.
-When they are working properly, you can adjust your thrusters to glide (and not tumble) through your orbit, much like superman or supergirl with hands out-stretched looking down at the earth.
+The sensors feed information into a computer in your backpack.
+That helps you orient yourself and navigate.
+The sensors use the earth magnetic field and the sun’s position to help you get your bearings.
+When they are working properly, you can adjust your thrusters to glide (and not tumble) through your orbit, much like superman or super-girl with hands out-stretched looking down at the earth.

 The SMM satellite, like you in your spacesuit, was supposed to get a fix on known star patterns to help it refine its attitude.
 Unfortunately for SMM, the star patterns it was seeing were not the ones it expected to see.
 That was the problem that angered and frustrated the NASA executive.